imanuelgittens/wptt-motivation/README.md

 # wptt-motivation

 First WordPress plugin built for teaching the Local Trinidad and Tobago WordPress Meetup about plugin development.
-Uses a motivational quote API and shows these quotes in the admin area (Built on top of Hello Dolly)
+Uses a quote API and shows these quotes in the admin area (Built on top of Hello Dolly)

+What is a WordPress plugin?

-A WordPress Plugin is a program or a set of one or more functions written in the PHP scripting language, that adds a specific set of features or services to the WordPress site
+A WordPress Plugin is a program or a set of one or more functions written in the PHP scripting language, that adds a specific set of features or services to the WordPress site.

 1.Getting Started